camarman/FFLocker/README.md

 ## Installation

-Clone the repository via
+You can clone the repository via

     git clone https://github.com/seVenVo1d/FFLocker.git

 to your desired directory.

+## Requirements

 FFLocker requires `pycryptodome` which can be installed by running

     python3 -m pip install pycryptodome

-Other packages are already available in `python3`.
-However, if they are somehow missing, you can always install them via

-    python3 -m pip install <package_name>
+## User Guide

+To start the file locking process simply run

+    python3 file_locker.py

+Similarly, to start the folder locking process run

+    python3 folder_locker.py

 ## Overview